-- There is evidence that they reduce the risk of SIDS while a baby is sleeping.
+- They reduce the risk of Sudden Infant Death Syndrome (SIDS) while a baby is sleeping.

 - Premature babies have shorter hospital stays and better bottle feedings.

 - You can choose whatever kind you want at the store.
-Most aren’t very expensive.
+Most aren’t expensive.

 - You can limit your child’s use of them or even take them away.
 This could make breaking the habit easier.